 Some of the common problems associated with bricks and masonry are also signals that you may have problems with your foundation.
 You might notice the following issues if you have brick or masonry in your home or business:

 As you read through the list above you see a commonly occurring word in all the types of problems you might see with your brick or masonry.
-That word is settlement.
+That word is “settlement”.
 Settlement of your foundation occurs when the soil around your foundation experiences shrinkage, or when soil was poorly compacted prior to the building of the structure.
 Shrinkage occurs when the soil is dry.
 It shrinks and pulls away from the foundation and this causes there to be a lack of support for the foundation walls.
 If the soil was poorly compacted, the weight of the structure will compress down on the soil and a downward motion of the foundation will occur.
 This can really wreak havoc on brick and masonry in your home.
-In cold areas of our country there can be fast freezing and thawing of the ground around your foundation.
+In cold areas of our country, there can be fast freezing and thawing of the ground around your foundation.
 This can cause a heaving motion to occur which quickly moves everything above it as well.
 This also can cause problems for brick or masonry.

 We recommend inspecting your brick home or business frequently.
-If you notice changes in the quality of the mortar of the condition of the bricks, if you notice cracking in the mortar or bricks, it would definitely be wise to contact a foundation repair expert.
-My Foundation Repairs can definitely assist you with finding a foundation repair specialist in your area.
+If you notice changes in the quality of the mortar of the condition of the bricks, if you notice cracks in the mortar or bricks, it would definitely be wise to contact a foundation repair expert.
+My Foundation Repairs can assist you in finding a foundation repair specialist in your area.
 This is the first step in finding a solution for your brick and masonry problems.
 We also recommend keeping your gutters and downspouts in good working order as that keeps water away from your walls to protect your brick and masonry.

 Having a professional inspect your home will lead to a diagnosis of your brick and masonry problems.
-If it is found that your brick and masonry problems are due to foundation settlement and sinking it might be recommended that an underpinning solution be installed for your foundation.
+If it is found that your brick and masonry problems are due to foundation settlement and sinking it might be recommended that an underpinning solution is installed for your foundation.

 So don’t wait if you notice brick or masonry problems.
 They really can be an indicator of a much bigger problem.
-Some brick and masonry problems are cosmetic, bit it is wise not to take chances.
+Some brick and masonry problems are cosmetic, but it is wise not to take chances.
 Our foundation repair experts can do an inspection and will let you know exactly what your brick and masonry problems might mean.
 Call us to get your inspection today!